U.S. bill on Ukraine delayed as Congress debates IMF, campaign finance

-WASHINGTON The U.S. Senate will not vote until later this month at the earliest on a bill providing aid to Ukraine, after the measure got caught up in a partisan battle over International Monetary Fund reforms.
+WASHINGTON The U.S. Senate is unlikely to vote until later this month at the earliest on a bill providing aid to Ukraine, congressional aides said on Thursday, as lawmakers debated whether International Monetary Fund reforms should be included in the package.

-"You can call yourself Republicans.
-That's fine, because that's your voter registration," McCain said, hours before leaving Washington with a congressional delegation to Ukraine.

-"Don't call yourself Reagan Republicans.
-Ronald Reagan would never, would never let this kind of aggression go unresponded to by the American people," McCain said.
+But the measure will not be considered by the full Senate until after Congress returns to Washington from a week-long recess, which begins on Friday, aides said.
+The measure would also have to pass the Republican-led House of Representatives, where it faces a difficult fight, before President Barack Obama could sign it into law.

-Republican House Speaker John Boehner had urged the Senate to pass a House version of the bill, which backs $1 billion in loan guarantees but does not include the other provisions of the Senate measure, particularly the IMF funding.
+House Speaker John Boehner urged the Senate on Thursday to pass a House version of a bill backing $1 billion in loan guarantees that does not include the other provisions of the Senate bill, particularly the IMF funding.

-"The IMF money has nothing to do with Ukraine," Boehner said at his weekly news conference earlier on Thursday.
+"The IMF money has nothing to do with Ukraine," Boehner said at his weekly news conference.

-The Obama administration has strongly pushed the IMF reforms, but some Republicans complain that they would cost too much and reduce American influence at the international organization.
+The Obama administration has strongly pushed the IMF reforms, but many Republicans worry about the IMF's lending to richer European countries and possible losses.

 'LOONEY'